microsoft/nni/docs/en_US/GeneralNasInterfaces.md

 ![](../img/example_layerchoice.png)

 * __layer_choice__: It is a list of function calls, each function should have defined in user's script or imported libraries.
 The input arguments of the function should follow the format: `def XXX(inputs, arg2, arg3, ...)`, where `inputs` is a list with two elements.
-One is the list of `fixed_inputs`, and the other is a list of the chosen inputs from the next field `input_candidates`. `conv` and `pool` in the figure are examples of function definition.
-In the function calls in this field, no need to write the first argument (i.e., `inputs`).
+One is the list of `fixed_inputs`, and the other is a list of the chosen inputs from `input_candidates`. `conv` and `pool` in the figure are examples of function definition.
+For the function calls in this list, no need to write the first argument (i.e., `input`).
 Note that only one of the function calls are chosen for this layer.
 * __fixed_inputs__: It is a list of variables, the variable could be an output tensor from a previous layer.
 The variable could be `layer_output` of another nni.mutable_layer before this layer, or other python variables before this layer.
-All the variables in this list will be fed into the chosen function in `layer_choice`.
+All the variables in this list will be fed into the chosen function in `layer_choice` (as the first element of the `input` list).
 * __input_candidates__: It is a list of variables, the variable could be an output tensor from a previous layer.
 The variable could be `layer_output` of another nni.mutable_layer before this layer, or other python variables before this layer.
-Only `input_num` variables will be fed into the chosen function in `layer_choice`.
+Only `input_num` variables will be fed into the chosen function in `layer_choice` (as the second element of the `input` list).
 * __input_num__: It indicates how many inputs are chosen from `input_candidates`.
 It could be a number or a range.
 A range [1,3] means it chooses 1, 2, or 3 inputs.
 * __layer_output__: The name of the output(s) of this layer, in this case it represents the return of the function call in `layer_choice`.
 This will be a variable name that can be used in the following python code or nni.mutable_layer(s).